github/pages-gem/README.md

 *Note: You are not required to install Jekyll separately.
 Once the `github-pages` gem is installed, you can build your site using `jekyll build`, or preview your site using `jekyll serve`.*

+## Updating

+To update to the latest version of Jekyll and associated dependencies, simply run `gem update github-pages`, or if you've installed via Bundler, `bundle update github-pages`.

 ## Building

 To build a new version of the gem, run `script/build`